Agent-based modelling for archaeologists. From concept to application and publication

 Evaluation

-Attendance and completion of two milestones, individually or as a group:
+Attendance and completion of small exercises, individually or as a group.

 Acknowledgements